The Uncontested Divorce and How Online Divorce Mediation Can Get You There

 The lowest cost way to get a divorce, is to represent yourself in an uncontested divorce.
 By representing yourself in an uncontested divorce you can save thousands of dollars in legal fees.
-You cost is the cost of the divorce forms (under $100.00 from this web site), and the court filing fee in your state.
+You cost is the cost of the divorce forms (under $300.00 from this web site), and court filing fees.
 When both spouses, execute a binding Marital Separation Agreement, settling all issues between them, the divorce becomes an uncontested divorce.
 If there are only a few outstanding issues that need to be settled between you and your spouse, and you can’t settle these issues between yourselves, your next best option is to work with a mediator to settle your conflicts and enter into a Marital Separation Agreement.

 Divorce Mediation is much less costly than if each spouse is represented by counsel, which can easily generate thousands of dollars in legal fees.